adamblondon01/dbworkload-demo/README.md

    If you wish to regenerate the data for yourself, see the included customers.yaml and loyalty.yaml files, and see step 4 above.

 6. Run the add_customers_keys_to_loyalty_table.sql .
 It will take awhile.
-This will setup the referential integrity between the 2 tables.
+This will setup the referential integrity between the 2 tables, customers and loyalty.

 # Running your single region tests